UAE: Residents sell home-made meals for pick-up at their doorsteps in new dining trend

 Across the UAE, a growing trend is reshaping the way residents enjoy takeaways as home-based food businesses are now offering pick-up services directly from their doorsteps.

 With the support of social media platforms such as Instagram, Snapchat, and TikTok, food businesses are quickly gaining traction, offering everything from hot chocolate and desserts to savory meals and noodles.
-Homes have become the new restaurant pick-up spots, allowing residents to enjoy home-cooked meals with the convenience of not having to leave their neighbourhood.
+Homes have become the new restaurant pick-up spots, allowing residents to enjoy home-cooked meals straight from the sellers' kitchens.

 In Sharjah, Rosso Sweets, a home-based bakery specialising in desserts – like date cakes, chocolate treats, and more – has been serving up freshly made sweets since 2013.
 Hanan Abdulrahman, the owner and a passionate baker, explained how her venture grew from a hobby to a successful business.